gabraganca/IAU307_massive_stars/README.md

 I will submit my work as a poster.

-**Title:** A Spectroscopic Study of OB Stars from the Galactic Outer Disk
+**Title:** A Spectroscopic Study of OB Stars Located on the Outer Galactic Disk

 **Abstract:**

-Several studies have shown an existence of a metallicity gradient on the Galactic disk.
-But, there is a low number of massive stars studied located in the outer disk.
-In this work, we try to address this problem.
+Abundance gradients are generally observed in all galaxies, with their metallicities decreasing outwards from the galactic centers.
+The abundance slopes for different elements may vary depending on the galactic morphology.

-We have collected a sample of 137 OB stars located in the Galactic outer disk.
+In our galaxy, the radial abundance gradients remain somewhat uncertain on the outer parts of the Galactic disk, due to the small number of studied stars located beyond the Perseus Arm.
+The aim of this study is to provide a large abundance database of distant stars in order to better constrain the Galactic gradient in the Outer Disk.

-These stars were observed using the 6.5m Clay telescope located in Las Campanas, Chile.
-After rejecting the ones with bad observation, binaries and multiples and stars with high projected rotational velocity, we ended up with a subsample with 50 stars to be analysed.
-Our methodology consists in determining the stellar parameters through a iterative method in which the temperature is obtained by the Si II/III/IV ionization equilibrium, the gravity by fitting the Blamer lines and the microturbulence velocity is obtained by removing the dependency of the Si III lines abundances with their equivalent widths.
+We have obtained high-resolution, echelle spectra for a sample of 137 OB stars located towards the Galactic anticenter using the 6.5m Clay telescope + MIKE spectrograph (Las Campanas, Chile).
+A subsample of 50  single stars presenting sharp absorption lines has been selected to proceed the abundance analysis.

-In this work, we present partial results from our analysis.
+Stellar parameters and silicon abundances are derived consistently based on non-LTE synthesis of hydrogen, helium, and silicon lines, requiring ionization balance of SiII/III/IV.
+In this work, we present preliminary abundance results of our analysis.